StudiousPillow/MinecraftHostOnOff/README.md

 Use client_start.sh on your local computer.
 And when done use client_stop, then client_shutdown.

+To put in commands in the server, use client_command.

 ## Parameters

 Remove or add people to black and whitelists, add more memory in start_server.sh,